George Davis, II, President, Detroit

 Dr O’Donnell and his family have a second home in Leelanau County and are very active in the Leelanau Conservancy.
 Their love and concern for the future of our air, land and water has lead him to work with the Michigan League of Conservation Voters Education Fund.
 A position he truly feels makes a difference.

-Mike lives in Ann Arbor with his wife, Jan Garfinkle, the founder and managing director at Arboretum Ventures.
+Mike lives in Ann Arbor with his wife.
 They have three grown daughters, all of whom majored or minored in environmental science in their collegiate education.

 For the past seven years, Milton has been the president and CEO of ENRG Power Systems LLC, and then principal and CEO of 232 Advisors LLC.
 He is also the Co-Chair of the MI Innovation Alliance, promoting new and emerging technologies on a global basis for implementation in Michigan.
 Milton has extensive experience in working across diverse geographies and company cultures, with a background that includes the clean-tech, automotive, health-tech and manufacturing arenas.
 He has recognized expertise in integrating engineering, finance and sales to achieve maximize organizational effectiveness, and customer satisfaction / growth.
 Milton’s previous executive-level positions include: Vice President of North America Sales and Business Development for TATA AutoComp Systems Ltd, a unit of the Tata Group; Vice President of North America Sales and Engineering for Weidmann Plastics Technology AG; Executive Director, Sales & Business Development for Newcor, Inc; and Director of North American Program Management for Delphi Interior & Lighting.